 The quality levels of cat are:

 - Pet quality cats, which are the least expensive.
 They tend to have minor “imperfections” that make them not ideal for cat shows, but that doesn’t make them any less “purrfect.”
-This tier of cat starts at $500.
+This tier of cat starts at around $1000 to $1500.

-- Breeding Quality: cats destined for breeding.
+- Breeding quality: cats destined for breeding.
 Usually breeding quality Bengal cats would represent both the traits desired of Bengals at cat shows, and have a likelihood to pass those traits on.
-Breeding quality cats will cost you at least $2000.
+Breeding quality cats will cost you between $2500 to $3500.

 Even within quality levels, other traits can lead to extremely different prices.
 Here are some other things to look out for when you go to your breeder.

-Age has a significant influence on Bengal cat price, especially at the higher tiers.
+Age has a significant influence on the price of a Bengal cat, especially at the higher tiers.